 The SPS considers as a reasonable maximum, secondary teacher assignments of no more than three (3) different curriculum course preparations in no more than two (2) subject fields.
-Secondary teachers will not teach more than five (5) class periods per day without volunteering and being compensated for giving up their PCP time.
+Secondary teachers will not teach more than five (5) class periods per day without volunteering and being compensated for giving up their PCP time unless the school through their site-based decision-making process adopts a schedule with seven (7) or eight (8) class periods inclusive of advisory and completes a waiver annually.
+Waivers are necessary if the schedule exceeds teacher assignments of more than three (3) different curriculum course preparations in more than two (2) Subject fields.
 To the extent possible, departments will balance the number of preparations between employees.
 Schools will avoid giving teachers new to the profession more than two different curriculum course preparations.
 An exception to this last rule may happen when the new employee is the only person in their job category at the school or when the number of preparations in any given department would cause the district to have to compensate an employee for extra preparation time.
+Small schools will submit a waiver when a master schedule cannot be created that allows all students to take the courses necessary to be promoted to the next grade level and/or graduate.